RobotLocomotion/pytorch-dense-correspondence/doc/recommended_workflow.md

 This doc outlines the recommended workflow for `pdc`.
 You always work from inside a docker container.

 ## Setting the path to your data directory
 Edit `config/docker_run_config.yaml` to set the path to your data volume.
+By data volume we mean the folder that contains the `pdc` data folder as outline in the [data organization](data_organization.md) doc.
 This will be mounted inside the docker at the location `~/code/data_volume`.

 ## Launching a docker container
 You should already have built the docker image as outlined [here](docker_build_instructions.md).
 To launch the container